 Will I be notified if someone tests positive at the Y?

-We will notify anyone at the Y who may have had prolonged close contact* with someone who has recently tested positive.
-The health department has determined the risk of exposure to any other members is very low due to our extensive safety protocols.
+We will notify anyone at the Y who may have had close contact* with someone who recently tested positive.
 The health department has informed the Y that the health department is responsible for notifying anyone who may have had prolonged contact with a positive person (contact tracing**).
 However, out of an abundance of caution and as a courtesy, we will take this extra step to reduce the potential of further spread.

-*According to the CDC, for COVID-19, close contact is defined as any individual who was within 6 feet of an infected person for at least 15 minutes starting from 2 days before illness onset (or, for asymptomatic patients, 2 days prior to positive specimen collection) until the time the patient is isolated.
+*According to the CDC, for COVID-19, close contact is defined as any individual who was within 6 feet of an infected person for at least 15 minutes total within a 24-hour period starting from 2 days before illness onset (or, for asymptomatic patients, 2 days prior to positive specimen collection) until the time the patient is isolated.

 Will I be safe at the Y if I am considered to be in a vulnerable population?

-While we are doing our part to ensure the safety of everyone in our facilities, the CDC says older adults and people of any age who have serious underlying medical conditions might be at higher risk for severe illness from COVID-19 and it is recommended they stay home and away from crowds as much as possible.
-More information from the CDC about people at higher risk can be found here.
+While we are doing our part to ensure the safety of everyone in our facilities, the CDC says older adults and people of any age who have serious underlying medical conditions might be at higher risk for severe illness from COVID-19 and it is recommended they stay home and away from crowds as much as possible, especially if they are not fully vaccinated.

 Are there any options for members who do not yet feel safe to return to the Y?